-- Programs with SABC funded students in attendance: work with students to complete an Appendix 7 - Reassessment.
-This will trigger an Appendix 3 - Institution and Program Information for your intitution to complete. - B.C. institutions must also update the information SABC has on file for the program by updating the associated IA or PED record.
+- Programs with SABC funded students in attendance: work with students to complete an Appendix 7 Reassessment, and submit along with a revised Appendix 3.
+The Partner Portal cannot be used to report Appendix 3 revisions. - B.C. institutions must also update the information SABC has on file for the program by updating the associated IA or PED record.